fetchai/agents-aea/packages/fetchai/skills/generic_seller/README.md

 This is a generic skill for selling data.

-This skill registers some data selling service on the soef.
+This skill registers some data selling service on the SOEF.
 It can be requested (for example by an agent with the generic_buyer skill) to provide specific data.
 It then negotiates the price and delivers the data after it receives payment.

 ## Behaviours